What to Do in San Francisco in 3 Days + Travel Tips

 READ MORE: Best cities and towns to visit in the US

-Hopefully, this quick guide with some activity tips has inspired you for your trip to San Francisco.
+Hopefully, this quick guide with some activity tips has inspired you for your 3 days in San Francisco.